nucypher/nucypher/docs/source/staking/running_a_worker.rst

 By default, all transaction and message signing requests are forwarded to the configured ethereum provider.
 To use another ethereum provider (e.g. Infura, Alchemy, Another Hosted/Remote Node) a local transaction signer must be configured in addition to the broadcasting node.
 For workers this can be a software wallet, or clef.
-For more detailed information see :doc:`/references/signers`
+For more detailed information see :doc:`/references/signers`.

 Because worker nodes perform periodic automated transactions to signal continued commitment to providing service, The worker's ethereum account must remain unlocked while the node is running.
-While there are several types of accounts workers can use, a software based wallet is easiest method.
+While there are several types of accounts workers can use, a software based wallet is the easiest method.

-To create a new ethereum software account using the geth CLI run follow the instructions:
+To create a new ethereum software account using the geth CLI run the following instructions:

 .. code:: bash